Nonverbal communication: Displays of emotion

 Emotions are a key factor in nonverbal communication.
 Just as gestures and other hand movements vary across cultures, so does the way people display their emotions.
 For example, "In many cultures, such as the Arab and Iranian cultures, people express grief openly.
 They mourn out loud, while in Asian cultures, the general belief is that it is unacceptable to show emotion openly."
 For people in Westernized countries, laughter is a sign of amusement, but in some parts of Africa it is a sign of wonder or embarrassment.

 Emotional expression varies with culture.
 Native Americans tend to be more reserved and less expressive with emotions.
 Frequent touches are common for Chinese people; however, such actions like touching, patting, hugging or kissing in America are less frequent and not often publicly displayed.According to Rebecca Bernstein (from Point Park University) "Winking is a facial expression particularly varied in meaning."
 According to Latin culture, a wink was a display or invitation of romantic pursuit.
 The Yoruba (Nigeria) have taught their children to follow certain nonverbal commands, such as winking, which tells them it is time to leave the room.
 To the Chinese it comes off as an offensive gesture.

+Emotional expression as touch between different levels of relationships can vary upon culture as well.
+Within Japanese culture, touch is something that is uncommon when speaking to another person, particularly friends or acquaintances.
+By contrast, within South American and South European cultures, frequent contact between people, even if they have just met, is commonplace and showcases a differing emphasis on physical contact as hospitality.
+In the United States, there are varying degrees of people's perception of appropriate physical contact.
+Some will not want physical contact at all, even from acquaintances, but others may only want physical contact with those who they are close to, like greeting a longtime friend with a hug.
+This relates to Edward T. Hall's foundational models of cultures that are high- and low-contact when it comes to emotional expression through proxemics.
+This cultural difference in how emotions are expressed through nonverbal communication comes from perceptions and expectations, particularly in public.
+For example, within the Japanese culture, crowding is common and people who are close show it through physical proximity.
+By contrast, in Middle Eastern culture, space between individuals, is held more sacred and commonplace.